01-edu/public/subjects/popint/README.md

 ### Instructions

 Write a function that receives a slice of int and returns a new slice without the last element.
+If the slice is empty return an empty slice.

 ### Expected function